 The world of medical cannabis is expansive.
-Beyond the typical plants, concentrates, and edibles you’d expect to find in a dispensary, there have been a number of innovations to fit the needs and comfort level of each patient.
+Beyond the typical plants, concentrates, and edibles you’d expect to find in a provisioning center, there have been a number of innovations to fit the needs and comfort level of each patient.
 One such specialty item is topical cannabis, an extract of cannabis meant to be applied directly to the skin to treat site specific or localized pain and/or inflammation.
 But what are topicals made from and how do they work?
 Can they make you feel “high”?

 Topicals are any sort of medicine meant to be applied directly to the skin, this includes products such as lotions, salves, oils, sprays, and even transdermal patches.
-While cannabis will be an ingredient in topicals found in dispensaries, there are no other universal ingredients.
+While cannabis will be an ingredient in topicals found in provisioning centers, there are no other universal ingredients.
 It is true that most balms and salves will include coconut oil or beeswax, but this is entirely up to the entity producing it.
 It is always a good idea to find out what a topical is made with and how those ingredients will affect you.
 Many producers of topicals will include essential oils such as lavender or tea tree oil that can have added benefits, but this is still up to the discretion of the producer.
 There is no one right way to make a topical.

 It is also a good idea to know the cannabinoid content of any cannabis topical that you are considering.
 Just as with the differing ingredients of a topical itself, the amount of THC, CBD, or other cannabinoids, including what type of cannabis strains used, and how much used per batch will differ from one producer to the next.
 Lab test results for the product will give you a more accurate understanding of the actual medication infused in the ointment.
 We recommend asking your supplier to see their most recent test results at these results when trying new cannabis products.
 The dose and consistency of the topical will dictate how much is to be used, but generally speaking a thin layer applied over the affected area is enough.
 Never apply a topical directly to the eyes, mouth, or an open wound.